 The Beginning of an Outdoor Gym

-On Saturday, February 11, 2017, pull-up and parallel bars were created/installed and marks the beginning of the creation of our outdoor gym on the Ardent Light Motherland.
+On Saturday, February 11, 2017, pull-up and parallel bars were created/installed and marks the beginning of the creation of our outdoor gym on the Ardent Light Motherland with more exciting and fun features to be added later such as a large in-ground trampoline, Olympic gymnastic cross-fit rings, ping-pong tables, etc. An indoor gym with different equipment or features will also be developed at a later time.
 See the Facebook photo album titled The Beginning of an Outdoor Gym for photos and explanation of our progress to date.

 New Yoga Deck/Platform

-Our new yoga deck/platform near our rancho (our current yoga studio and communal kitchen and bathroom area) is almost done.
+Our new yoga deck/platform near our rancho (our current yoga studio and communal kitchen and bathroom area) is done.
 The new yoga deck can also be used as additional tent accommodation space if the rancho space is full.
+An outdoor communal cob kitchen, dining, and living area with guest bathrooms is currently being constructed to the right of the new yoga deck.
+Two single tent platforms that can double-up as decks for private 1-on-1 or solo yoga will be constructed to the left of the new yoga deck.
 See the Facebook photo album titled New Yoga Deck for photos and explanation of our progress to date.

 Cob Cabins Construction

 On January 22, 2016, we started the construction of the first of four cob guest cabins which is made in the traditional cob wall style but with experimental papercrete.
 See the Facebook photo album titled First Cob Guest Cabin Construction for photos and explanation of our progress to date.

 If you are interested in joining us to learn and help build, see the Internship, Retreats, Volunteering page for details.